johnwcowan/CharSplit/README.md

-# CharSplit - An *ngram*-based compound splitter for German
+# CharSplit - An *ngram*-based compound splitter for German and Dutch

-Splits a German compound into its body and head, e.g.
+Splits a German or Dutch compound into its body and head, e.g.
 > Autobahnraststätte -> Autobahn - Raststätte

 Implementation of the method described in the appendix of the thesis: